ydkmlt84/Maintainerr_docs/Collections.md

 When the specified amount of days1 that media must live in the collection is passed, the collection handler job will perform the necessary cleanup actions.

 > Collection handling is a batch process that runs every 12 hours.
 You can manually trigger it with the `Handle collection` button on the 'collections' page.
->
->
-> Please note that the button doesn't show any feedback.
-Repeatedly pushing it will trigger handling multiple times

 # Plex